 Joint Standing Committee on Environment & Natural Resources

 Senator Boyle and Representative Welsh,

-NRCM has been an active in opposing the transportation of tar sands through Maine for about two years.
+NRCM has been active in opposing the transportation of tar sands through Maine for about two years.
 We offer qualified support for this Resolve.
-We support efforts to slow down development of tar sands infrastructure in order to better understand the significant risks to Maine’s environment, public health and economy, although the specifics of the bill do not go quite as far in the precise direction needed at this time.
+We support efforts to slow down development of tar sands infrastructure in order to better understand the significant risks to Maine’s environment, public health, and economy, although the specifics of the bill do not go quite as far in the precise direction needed at this time.

 We commend the sponsor, Representative Chipman, for his concern about tar sands and for bringing forward this bill.
 As far as we are aware, this bill did not emerge from one of the environmental advocacy organizations working on tar sands in Maine.
 The fact that it emerged independently of our efforts is just one indication of how broad and diverse concerns about tar sands is becoming in Maine.

 Indeed, the possibility of dangerous and toxic tar sands oil coming through Maine along the Montreal-Portland pipeline should concern everyone.